 Things to Do in Garden of the Gods During Winter

-1. Winter Rock Climbing in Garden of the Gods
+1. Go Winter Rock Climbing in Garden of the Gods

-Visiting Garden of the Gods and not attempting rock climbing will make your trip an incomplete one!
+Visiting Garden of the Gods and not attempting rock climbing will make your trip an incomplete one (I mean, not entirely, but it is one of the best things to do there).

-In the winter months and when the weather cooperates, you can even try ice climbing in North Cheyenne Canyon for everlasting memories!
+In the winter months and when the weather cooperates, you can even try ice climbing in North Cheyenne Canyon if you want to try something even more adventurous.

 Winter Solstice is the longest night of the year and it offers the perfect opportunity to admire the starry winter sky.

-On December 21st, you can soak up the opportunity to join an exciting event organized by Garden of The Gods and the Colorado Springs Astronomical Society to celebrate the Winter Solstice.
+On December 21st from 6-8pm, you can soak up the opportunity to join an exciting event organized by Garden of The Gods and the Colorado Springs Astronomical Society to celebrate the Winter Solstice.

-Take part in a guided 1.5-hour night hike through Garden of the Gods to learn more about winter skies, the winter solstice, and its significant role in culture and in the observation of the stars.
+Take part in a guided 2-hour evening hike through Garden of the Gods to learn more about winter skies, the winter solstice, and its significant role in culture and the observation of the stars.

 Garden of the Gods Winter Hikes